 Hygger 3200GPH Quiet Aquarium Powerhead Wavemaker for Fish Tank Water Movement Circulation Wave Pump with Suction Cup 24-Watt

-- [3200 GPH]: Hygger Wavemaker Pump cycles 3200 gallon per hour flow rate moving water around aquarium to keep fish thrive
+- [Powerful, Efficient Pump]: Hygger Wavemaker Pump cycles 3200 gallon per hour flow rate moving water around aquarium for 100-500 gallon large aquariums

-- [Keeping Quiet]: As much as it blows powerful wave, this wave pump keeps quiet while it's working
+- [Keeping Quiet]: As much as it blows powerful wave, this wave pump runs very quiet you can barely hear the sound, only the vision of bubble on the water surface

-- [Multi-function]: Ideal for freshwater aquarium and saltwater aquarium, recommend for 100-500 gallon tanks
+- [Corrosion Resistant]: Ideal for freshwater aquariums and saltwater aquariums, recommend for 100-500 gallon tanks

 Hygger Quiet Aquarium Power Head Wavemaker